Atoiks-Games/game-proto/README.md

 -----

-To build the game, you will need jdk8 installed.
+To build the game, you will need jdk7 (or above) installed.

 open the terminal and run `gradlew assemble` to build or `gradlew run` to run the app.